Recent Projects

 Royston Community Hospital Redevelopment

-This was an analysis of the inpatient bed requirements for the Outline Business Case for the redevelopment of Royston community hospital.
 This involved undertaking a survey of bed usage over a four-week period at Royston and nearby acute hospitals to judge the potential demand and included workshops with local clinicians and public groups to discuss the potential shape of service provision on the site, together with wider community-based health and social services.

 West Berkshire Council (2004)